theusaf/KahootPY/README.md

 # About
 KahootPY is a library to interact with the Kahoot API.
-KahootPY supports joining and interacting with quizzes and challenges.
+KahootPY supports joining and interacting with quizzes and ~challenges (not yet)~.

 # Installation